 In addition to slowing down your website, having too many tracking pixels collecting data can cause other issues.

-- Loss in revenue.
-We already mentioned the risk for a drop in conversions, but that translates to real dollars.
-For example, if you’re an e-commerce business that generates around $1 million in revenue each year, each second slower your site could lead to as much as $200,000 in lost revenue per year.
+We already mentioned the risk for a drop-in conversions, but that translates to real dollars.
+For example, if you’re an e-commerce business that generates around $1 million in revenue each year, each second slower your site is, could lead to as much as $200,000 in lost revenue per year.
 Users want results fast and if your site cannot provide it quick enough, they will leave and go somewhere else that will give them the results they are looking for.
 Site speed may seem non-consequential, but in the long run it can be detrimental to the success of your business.

 If you have any questions or need advice on which services to use and how to interpret data, contact our team of experts and we’d be happy to assist in getting the most out of your marketing.